Võhma, Saaremaa Parish

 Võhma is a village in Saaremaa Parish, Saare County, Estonia.
 It is located on the northern coast of Saaremaa, the largest island in Estonia.
 The village had a population of 148 (as of 1 January 2000).

 Before the administrative reform in 2017, the village was in Mustjala Parish.

-Võhma is a site of an ancient Oeselian stronghold from the Viking Age.
+Võhma is a site of an ancient Oeselian settlement from the Viking Age.